-In Senegal and other parts of African, World Vision has been settling up Village Savings and Loans Groups (VSLG) for the past several years.
-Each group is a syndicate of 15-25 people who save together and borrow small amountsfrom these savings.
+For the last number of years, in Senegal and other parts of Africa, World Vision has been settling up Village Savings and Loans Groups (VSLG).
+Each group is a syndicate of 15 - 25 people who save together and borrow small amountsfrom these savings.
 The VSLG runs on ayearly cycle, at the end of which the savings accumulated and the profits raised from loans are distributed between the members in proportion to their investment in the scheme.

-During the last cycle at Sinthiang Cherif, the women shared out a total 1,395,800 CFA francs (about $25,000 U.S.) among members of the group.
+During the last cycle at Sinthiang Cherif, the women shared out a total 1,395,800 CFA Francs (about U.S. $25,000) among members of the group.
 For Dieynabou, this meant not only being able to invest in her small store and restaurant, but also allowed her to buy two sheep and rear them.
 In addition, access to VSLG credit made it possible for her to buy more wares for her store to develop a side line in condiments and acquire more utensils for the restaurant.

 Two of Dieynabou’s children Souleymane and Aïssatou, minding the sheep

-The development of revenue-generating activities and access to finance have not always been easy in Senegal, especially in remote areas of the country.
+The development of income - generating activities and access to finance have not always been easy in Senegal, especially in remote areas of the country.
 The microfinance companies’ interest rates are discouraging to many potential customers, who are then further excluded if they cannot muster the required guarantee or deposit.
 Most of the communities where VSLGs operate are fully intent on remedying this state of affairs.

 Indeed, by providing a completely secure way for their members to join forces, economically speaking, VSLGs can help disadvantaged people to accumulate productive resources more efficiently, paving the way for income generation.
 Collective saving also assists in promoting solidarity between members and provides an alternative safety net to the exploitative loans of financial or micro-financial organisations.